 Ultimately, an invitation to pitch is a wonderful opportunity, but it requires preparation and practise to get the most out of it.
 Consider your listener in everything you do, both in terms of what you’ll say and how you’ll say it, and think about what your body is telling people from the moment you walk into the room.
 By using your words, your actions and your listening skills to begin to build connections, you’ll get your audience onside and ready to do business with you.

-And if you'd like to find out more about our one to one coaching, helping you to perfect your pitches and presentations then we would be delighted to hear from you!
+f you'd like to find out more about our one to one effective communication coaching, helping you to perfect your pitches and presentations then we would be delighted to hear from you!
 Click here to get in touch.